PeterTor/DDPG-Gait/README.md

 The following pseudocode shows the DDPG Algorithm by (Lillicrap et al., 2015). <br>
 <img src="robot/pseudocode" alt="hi" class="inline" width="80%"/> <br>

 The critic is trained by minimizing the bellman equation in line 11.
-But in contrast to Deep-Q-Learning it only outpus only one Q-value per state-action pair.
+But in contrast to Deep-Q-Learning it only outpus one Q-value per state-action pair.
 The actor on the other hand can be trained by directly applying the gradient in line 14.
 The equation was derived by (Silver et al., 2014).

 However state, reward, actions and the enviornment need to be defined: